 Refrigerate the chicken for at least 1 hour, though you’ll get better results if you let it marinate overnight.

 I like to whip this recipe together the night before and let it sit in the refrigerator until dinner time the next evening.
 It makes for a super quick and easy meal, though yeah, it does require a little bit of forethought.

 How to Make Chicken Vindaloo (Recipe) – The Method

-Making Chicken Vindaloo is simple.
-First, heat a large skillet to medium heat and add your olive oil.
+Making authentic Chicken Vindaloo is simple.
+First, heat oil in a large skillet to medium high heat.

-Next, cook down your onion and peppers a few minutes to soften them up.
+Next, cook down your onion and chili pepper a few minutes to soften them up.
 I used spicy serrano peppers here, though you can use milder peppers for a version with less heat.

-Next, add the spiced marinated chicken and stir.
-Cook it for about 5 minutes, stirring here and there.
+Next, add the chicken (along with the marinade) and stir.
+Cook it for about 5 minutes, stirring occasionally.

-Next, add in the tomato paste and give it a quick stir, along with about 1/2 cup of water or chicken broth to form a sauce.
+Next, add in the tomato paste and cook stirring a bit, along with about 1/2 cup of water or chicken broth to form a sauce.
 Fresh diced tomatoes are also a nice addition here.